YOUR COMPANY IS LOOKING FOR CANADIAN RECEIVABLES FINANCING!

 Accessing the cash allows you to address the day operating cash needs of your business.
 If your company is in a position of either having to or offering extended payment terms for your suppliers and having sufficient gross margins and can sustain factoring fees, you have a solid potential solution for your business.

-WHAT IS A KEY BENEFIT OF FACTORING ACCOUNTS RECEIVABLE
+WHAT IS A KEY BENEFIT OF FACTORING ACCOUNTS RECEIVABLES

 In certain cases, a business might be able to take advantage of taking on a new or larger client that previously could not be considered based on size and the working capital investment your firm would have to make in carrying a/r or funding additional inventory.